Dominica-flagged supply vessel capsizes, sinks near Pedra Branca

 SINGAPORE: A Dominica-flagged supply vessel has capsized and sunk in Singapore territorial waters near Pedra Branca, the Maritime and Port Authority of Singapore (MPA) said in a press release on Thursday (Feb 14).

-The authority received a report at about 7.15am on Thursday that the vessel, Ocean Cooper 2, had capsized and sunk in the westbound lane of the Traffic Separation Scheme about 3 nautical miles from Pedra Branca.
+The authority received a report at about 7.15am on Thursday that the vessel, Ocean Cooper 2, capsized and sank in the westbound lane of the traffic separation scheme about 3 nautical miles from Pedra Branca.

+A traffic separation scheme is a ship routing system aimed at separating opposing streams of traffic into different lanes.

 The incident happened within Singapore territorial waters in the Singapore Strait.

-The vessel's three Indonesian crew members were rescued by a nearby accompanying supply vessel, Jolly Rachael, and are all safe, said MPA.
+The vessel's three Indonesian crew members were rescued by a nearby accompanying supply vessel, Jolly Rachel, and are all safe, said MPA.

 No injuries or oil pollution were reported, added the authority.